MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### Score sample

 The score sample contains scores that are generated from Fraud Protection's AI models.
 You can reference score variables in rules after you run the associated AI model and generate the score.
-For example, you can use *@"botScore"* after the bot evaluation has been run, and you can use *@"riskScore"* after the risk evaluation has been run.
+For example, you can use *@"botScore"* after the bot evaluation is run, and you can use *@"riskScore"* after the risk evaluation is run.
 For more information, see the [Clauses](rules.md#clauses) section later in this article.

 #### Editing the sample

-To verify that your rule works for a variety of events, you can edit the sample as you require and then [evaluate](rules.md#evaluation-example) the sample data against the rule.
+To verify that your rule works for various events, you can edit the sample as you require and then [evaluate](rules.md#evaluation-example) the sample data against the rule.
 All values in both the payload sample and the score sample can be edited.
 When you edit a sample, the changes don't affect which data you send (or don't send) to Fraud Protection.

-When you publish a rule, any changes that you've made to the sample are saved and persisted as part of the rule.
+When you publish a rule, any changes that you made to the sample are saved and persisted as part of the rule.

-To undo all changes that you or other people have made to the sample, select **Revert**.
-The score sample will be reverted to the system's default score sample, and the payload sample will be reverted to the user-defined payload sample in the [**Payload settings** pane](rules.md#rule-settings).
+To undo all changes that you or other people made to the sample, select **Revert**.
+The score sample is reverted to the system's default score sample, and the payload sample is reverted to the user-defined payload sample in the [**Payload settings** pane](rules.md#rule-settings).

 ### Conditions